rspw7474/joes-youtube-bot/README.md

 ### `/clear-subscriptions`
 Unsubscribe from all YouTube channels to which you are currently subscribed.

-### `/clear-target-channel`
+### `/stop-notifications`
-Untarget the text channel that is currently targeted for updates on subscribed YouTube channels.
-You will not receive updates until a text channel is targeted using `/target-for-updates`.
+Stop getting notifications about subscribed YouTube channels.
 <br><br>

 # Built Using